alysiawon/Pyber-Analysis/README.md

 However, when comparing the average fare per ride and average fare per driver, rural cities are the most expensive and urban cities are less expensive.

+This is the Ride-Sharing Summary by City Type DataFrame:

 <img src="Analysis/Pyber_Summary_DataFrame.png" width="700">

 ### Weekly Total Fares Summary By City Type